tobyab/pluto/README.md

 npx pluto-quiz
 ```

 Then, you're all done!
+NPM might prompt you to install some extra packages, if so, make sure just to hit `y`.

 ### Feedback

-If you have any suggestions, or are running into any issues,
-please open an issue!
+If you have any suggestions, or are running into any issues, please open an issue!
 I can then try to help :)